JamesSkemp/words/content/post/ghost-in-the-shell---scene-8-wandering-the-city.md

 +++
-title = "Ghost in the Shell - Scene 8: Wandering the City" summary = "Transcript of scene 8 of the movie Ghost in the Shell.
+title = "Ghost in the Shell - Scene 8: Wandering the City" description = "Transcript of scene 8 of the movie Ghost in the Shell.
 More of a showcase of animation, than anything. [slnet0514:e16ee81d-7e59-4ed4-80f9-cb751c85e1bb]" draft = false comments = true date = "2008-06-01T14:30:00-05:00"